enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

   but also the total sum of these balances.</figcaption>
 </figure>

-The idea of merkle tree can be extended in order to prove not only that some element belongs to a set but
+The functionality of Merkle trees can be extended in order to prove not only that some element belongs to a set but
 	also other global predicates on the set.
-For example shortly after the MtGox's collapse in 2014, G. Maxwell proposed protocol which aim is to enable an exchange to prove its solvency.
+For example shortly after MtGox's collapse in 2014, G. Maxwell proposed protocol which aim is to enable an exchange to prove its solvency.
 An important piece of the protocol is the *proof of liabilities* where the exchange declares some total amount owed to the customers and is able to convince that all the balances were taken into account when computing the global sum.